 After finishing, wait for user input (enter/return) before exiting.

-Any path arguments (-o, -e, etc.) as well as some text arguments (--subject, --body) can use placeholders.
+Any path arguments (-o, -e, etc.) as well as some text arguments (--subject, --body) can use placeholders to timestamp and auto-number files.
 The following placeholders are available:

 $(YYYY)